-Photons $A$ and $B$ are held in the lab (with appropriate delay lines) and together they implement the controlled MZI.
-The central element is the quantum switch, i.e., the controlled-Hadamard gate $C(H)$.
-The photonic $C(Z)$ gate is implemented using a partially-polarizing beam-splitter (PPBS) and therefore is performed probabilistically via post-selection \cite{ppbs_cnot1,ppbs_cnot2}.
-The single-qubit rotations on photon $A$ (the gates $H$, $\varphi$ and $W$) are enacted with optical wave-plates.

-Photon $C$ is sent through a channel at a distant location $x_c$, then measured in a rotated basis.
-In the ideal case two independent and synchronised lasers would generate the two photon pairs (Fig.\ref{setup}, inset I(b), \cite{indep_lasers, ent_swap}); {in this case we can use Eq.~\eqref{HV-local}} to describe independent probability distributions for $\lambda$ and $\Lambda$.
-The choice of $\alpha\neq\pi/4$ would not allow Eq.~\eqref{contra1} to be fulfilled, but the actual experiment might include tests with a range of $\alpha$.
+Photons A and B are held in the lab (with appropriate delay lines) and together they implement the controlled MZI.
+The central element is the quantum switch, which is the controlled-Hadamard gate $C(H)= (W\otimes I) C(Z) (W\otimes I)$, where $W= \sigma_z e^{i\tfrac{\pi}{8} \sigma_y}$.
+The photonic controlled-$Z$ gate $C(Z)$ is implemented with a partially-polarizing beam-splitter (PPBS) and is done probabilistically via post-selection \cite{ppbs_cnot1,ppbs_cnot2}.
+Optical wave-plates perform single-qubit rotations (gates $H$, $\varphi$ and $W$) on photon A. Photon C is sent through a channel at a distant location, then measured in a rotated basis.
+Two independent lasers generate the two photon pairs (Fig.\ref{setup} \cite{indep_lasers, ent_swap}); in this case we can use Eq.~\eqref{HV-local} to describe independent probability distributions for $\varLambda_1$ and $\varLambda_2$.

-However, typical experiments with multiple photons use a single pump laser and the distributions could be correlated.
-In this case the paradox will be ensured by enforcing a strict space-like separation between the random choice of $R_y(\alpha)$ and the quantum switch.
-The random choice between at least two settings $\alpha_1, \alpha_2$ is delayed until the photon $A$ is inside the interferometer.
-The fast choice between different settings can be performed with an electro-optical modulator (EOM) controlled by a fast quantum number generator (QRNG) \cite{Jennewein00a}.

-To conclude, we show that while the statistics on the EPR pair alone can be reproduced by a deterministic HV theory, adding local realism in the form of photons being either a wave or particle independently of causally disconnected events makes the classical intuition untenable.
-We presented a feasible experiment which could test this contradiction.